CONNECT WITH ME ON INSTAGRAM

 Esquina Cuba

-Another standout in the Varadero food scene is Esquina Cuba.
-This popular spot offers a jovial atmosphere and a classic American car displayed at the center of the restaurant.
+Another standout in the Varadero food scene, is Esquina Cuba.
+This popular spot offers a jovial atmosphere and has a classic American car displayed at the center of the restaurant.
 The menu features retro dishes from the 1950s, making it a must-visit for those seeking a taste of traditional Cuban cuisine.

 La Fondue